 The Roundworms and Their Life Cycles

-Roundworms are round, up to seven inches long, and white to pale brown in color (they look a little like spaghetti noodles).
+Roundworms are round, up to 7 inches long, and white to pale brown in color (they look a little like spaghetti noodles).
 They are most often found in the intestines, soaking up nutrients from the dog's diet.

 Toxocara canis is a very common type of roundworm, and is often seen in puppies; it can also infect humans.
-Toxocara canis worms can infect dogs a number of ways:
+Toxocara canis worms can infect dogs in a number of ways:

 - Puppies can be infected with larvae while still in their mother's uterus (a very common route of infection for puppies).

 - Puppies can ingest larvae through their mother's milk.

 - Puppies may ingest eggs which hatch into larvae after being eaten.